...as a flower farmer, that is.

 These tulips will be treated as annuals at harvest time...

-meaning I will pull up the whole bulb (to get longer stem length),
+meaning I will pull up the whole bulb (to get longer stem length),and discard the bulbs..making room to grow the next batch of plants.

 Leaf mulching is a great way to add nutrients to your beds...though